bbbradsmith/hatariB/README.md

 * On-screen keyboard.
 * Help screen.
 * Option to automatically cold-reset after crash with a timer.
-* Test unicode filenames.
-Does Libretro expect/convert to UTF-8?
 * Remember to disable the Hatari log dump.
 * Have funnelled Log_AlertDlg to onscreen notifications.
 Try to disable any that are too frequent or already diagnosed.
 * Help screen should mention licenses, GPLv2, Miniz MIT, etc.